w3f/polkadot-wiki/docs/learn/archive/learn-governance.md

 In (2), the proposal is selected for a referendum.
 Proposals initiated by the public will become a [public referendum](#public-referenda), while those initiated by the council will become [council referenda](#council-referenda).
-The voting period lasts
-{{ polkadot: 28 days :polkadot }}{{ kusama: 7 days :kusama }}, after which, if the proposal is approved, it will go through an enactment period.
+The voting period lasts 28 days (7 days on Kusama), after which, if the proposal is approved, it will go through an enactment period.
 Rejected proposals will need to start from (1).
-Note that Governance V1 uses an [alternating voting timeline](#alternating-voting-timetable) where voters can vote either for a public proposal or a council motion every
+Note that Governance V1 uses an [alternating voting timeline](#alternating-voting-timetable) where voters can vote either for a public proposal or a council motion every 28 days (7 days on Kusama).
-{{ polkadot: 28 days :polkadot }}{{ kusama: 7 days :kusama }}.

 In (3), the proposal is approved and moves through the [enactment period](#enactment) that can be of different lengths depending on who initiated the proposal in the first place, with emergency